delinhquent/FYP_UC2/README.md

 ```

 ## TODO
-1. Re-visit Extended Isolation Forest and investigate whether there is something wrong with the implementation
-2. Add decision_function for Isolation Forest & Local Outlier Factor
-3. Include Word Embeddings
+1. Update the functions in the respective model classes for prediction & Add decision_function to all models
+2. Integrate with BigQuery when Ryan's done